microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/1-intro-to-programming-languages/README.md

 In this section, you'll learn about some software that you may find to be very useful as you start your professional development journey.

 A **development environment** is a unique set of tools and features that a developer uses often when writing software.
-Some of these tools have been customized for a developers specific needs, and may change over time if that developer changes priorities in work, personal projects, or when they use a different programming language.
+Some of these tools have been customized for a developer's specific needs, and may change over time if that developer changes priorities in work, personal projects, or when they use a different programming language.
 Development environments are as unique as the developers who use them.

 ### Editors